- Vol 1: General - Topics Chapters Overview

 - The project may cause a substantial adverse change in the significance of an historical resource.

-The Secretary of the Resources Agency prepares and adopts a list of classes of projects which have been determined not to have a significant effect on the environment and are considered “exempt” from CEQA.
+The California Secretary for Natural Resources prepares and adopts a list of classes of projects which have been determined not to have a significant effect on the environment and are considered “exempt” from CEQA.
 These classes are known as “categorical exemptions.”
 However, a categorical exemption is conditioned by limitations defined in the Guidelines and by the statutory authorization limiting such exemptions to projects with no significant environmental effect.
 The District/Region Senior Environmental Planner decides whether a project is eligible for a categorical exemption as part of the preliminary review of the project.
 The Department documents its determination that a project meets the criteria of a categorical exemption by completing the CE/CE form and retaining it in the project file.
 Here is a link to the current list of Categorical Exemption classes in the CEQA Guidelines.
 (Note: the current list of exemption classes begins at Section 15301.)

 The appropriate CE/CE form must be completed and shall include: